jpfouch48/ThreeRiversContractors.com/wordpress/wp-content/themes/ThreeRiversContractors/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Primer is a powerful theme that brings clarity to your content in a fresh design.
-This is the parent for all themes in the GoDaddy Primer theme family.
+trc is a powerful theme that brings clarity to your content in a fresh design.
+This is the parent for all themes in the GoDaddy trc theme family.

 == Description ==